The therapeutic power of Myth

 In today’s world, we’re constantly flooded with different versions of reality.
 Social media, news outlets, and personal opinions all collide, and it’s up to us to sift through it all and figure out what’s true and what aligns with our beliefs.
 It’s a lot to navigate, and honestly, it can feel overwhelming.
 Let alone our own issues we are struggling with.

 So, what can we do when the world feels like it's spinning too fast?
 I turn to something timeless and powerful: myths and storytelling.
 There’s something deeply resonant about ancient myths and fairy tales—they speak to the very heart of what it means to be human.
-These stories tackle our inner and outer struggles, joy and pain, triumphs and challenges.
+These stories echo our inner and outer struggles, joy and pain, triumphs and challenges.
 And in a world full of chaos, they can offer a sense of connection, relief, and wisdom.

 Storytelling has always been a big part of human life.
 Think about it—so many of us have fond memories of bedtime stories, family tales around the dinner table, or ghost stories at camp.
-What was your favourite story?There's something special about gathering at the end of the day or at certain times of the year to sit together, listen, and share stories.
-Stories have always helped us understand ourselves, our communities, and the world we live in.
-Myths have preserved wisdom and passed down cultural identity across generations.
-Even Indigenous Australian traditions have used storytelling for thousands of years to pass on knowledge and keep their culture alive.
+There's something special about gathering at the end of the day or at certain times of the year to sit together, listen, and share stories.
+These stories echo our inner and outer struggles, joy and pain, triumphs and challenges.
+And in a world full of chaos, they can offer a sense of connection, relief, and wisdom.

 The power of Myth in therapy

-But why are myths so powerful, especially in therapy?
-Well, for many reasons: They offer a container, they are grounding and offer play space for the client as well as help navigate old and negative beliefs, they help bypass long held defences so the client can start to make changes in their life.
-Help them to Right a new story and a new Myth!
+condition in rich, deep ways, and I find they help clients uncover new insights into their own journeys.
+And through this exploration can use it as a tool to self-regulate.
+They offer a container, a grounding play space for the client as well as help navigate old and negative beliefs, they help bypass long held defences so the client can start to make.

-1Psyche and Eros
+1Psyche and Eros – From Greek Mythology

-2 Isis and Osiris.
+2 Isis and Osiris. – From The Egyptian ancient culture

-The story of Psyche and Eros:
+A short Example form the story of Psyche and Eros

 In this Myth Psyche must face four impossible tasks on her journey to wholeness.
 This is a decent in the true meaning of the word.
 To be reunited with her beloved she must succeed in these tasks.
 The first task is “sorting the beans”.
 Psyche must sort a room full of different types of seeds by morning or else!
-She manages to do so with the help of the ants that come to her aid.
-This is a huge task and one we face all the time.
-Life is demanding and can be very overwhelming and stressful for many different reasons.
-I share the Myth of Psyche and eros and get the client to sort a big pile of beans I have in my room.
-Without fail clients report feeling calm and less overwhelmed after engaging with this exercise.
-There is more to it of course but this is just an example of how I use the power of myth as a therapeutic tool.
-Clients often take beans home to help them regulate when stressed.
+She is totally overwhelmed by this task. manages to do so (but only) with the help of (the) ants that come to her aid, just like Psyche.
+Life is demanding and can be overwhelming

 Myths Reflect the Collective Human Experience